 2. Watch videos of children who are performing well and get inspired:

-The way my daughter’s diagnosis was given to us, made us believe that she will be a vegetable, in the real sense of the world.
+The way my daughter’s diagnosis was given to us, made us believe that she would be a vegetable, in the real sense of the world.
 I remember the first time when I saw a video of a boy with Down syndrome playing with a ball, I cried!
 I cried because till then I had no idea whether my daughter would even walk.
 That video and many subsequent similar videos of older children achieving goals that were thought to be beyond their reach, have given me not just hope but also the motivation to work consistently with my daughter.

 This has also made me create a place on my Facebook page where I put her videos so new parents can get inspired.
 One video can change your perspective and your life.
 Don’t take them for granted.

-3. Get a comprehensive medical check up done
+3. Get a comprehensive medical checkup done

 Our children are not SICK or have illness, they are just born with a condition.
 This condition can manifest in various medical issues but those issues can be dealt with, with medical intervention.
 The one thing that you should do is to get in touch with older parents, a federation or an association that is working in the field of your child’s disability and get the number and kind of tests that your child needs to get done after their diagnosis.